geerlingguy/my-backup-plan/README.md

 Caveats with Gickup:

-  1. You can't currently have Gickup delete repos that were deleted in the GitHub account.
-They just get left hanging.
+  1. You can't currently have Gickup prune repos that were deleted in the GitHub account.
   2. Cloning large repos (multiple GB) will cause the OOM killer to kill the process if running on a lower-memory Pi.
-  3. Private repos are currently not supported.
-See [#16 - How do I also clone private repositories?](https://github.com/cooperspencer/gickup/issues/16).

 ## Retriving content from S3 Glacier Deep Archive